aquasecurity/tracee/docs/index.md

 docker run --name tracee --rm --pid=host --privileged -v /tmp/tracee:/tmp/tracee -it aquasec/tracee:latest
 ```

-> Note: Running on BTF enabled kernel requires access to the kernel configuration file.
-Depending on the linux distribution this can be in either `/proc/config.gz` (which docker mounts by default) or `/boot/config-$(uname -r)` (which must be mounted explicitly).
+> Note: Running with BTF requires access to the kernel configuration file.
+Depending on the linux distribution it can be in either `/proc/config.gz` (which docker mounts by default) or `/boot/config-$(uname -r)` (which must be mounted explicitly).

 If running on __BTF disabled kernel__:
 ```bash